-create_order() and post_order() are the py_clob_client methods that place trades on Polymarket.
+create_order() and post_order() are the py-clob-client-v2 methods that place trades on Polymarket.
 Order placement is a two-step process: first sign the order locally with your wallet, then submit it to the CLOB API.
-This page covers limit orders with OrderArgs, market orders with MarketOrderArgs, order types (GTC/FOK/FAK), tick size validation, batch orders, and common errors.
+This page covers limit orders with OrderArgs, market orders with MarketOrderArgs, order types (GTC/GTD/FOK/FAK), the new options argument, batch orders, and common errors.

-For the complete py_clob_client method reference covering all methods, see the py_clob_client Reference.
+For the complete V2 method reference, see the py-clob-client-v2 Reference.
 For Kalshi’s equivalent order placement, see the Prediction Market API Reference.

 The Two-Step Order Flow